Interlake-Saints/the-late-and-great/_tabs/faq.md

 Which leads me to add that, despite its appearance, the IHS Memorial Wall really isn't a sad website for the most part.
 Yes, it might be sad at first.
 When you first look around at the number of entries, it might be a little overwhelming.
 But if you saw all the emails that I get from people who are appreciative of what has been posted about their friend/parent/sibling/classmate, you would realize that this is actually a very comforting place for a lot of people.
 Most people are genuinely happy that their loved one has even been remembered at all.
 That is the sentiment I hear over and over again, in almost every single email I have received over the years.
 And that is the main reason why I will never stop updating this page.
 After you die, it seems like the most important thing in the big picture is that the world just remembered you.

 ## **How accurate is all the information here?**

 It's pretty darn accurate, as far as I can tell.
 I mean, I can't guarantee that every single little day of the week is absolutely perfect.
 And some of the causes of death might be written a little vague sometimes.
 But if I post something on this page, you can be sure I have generally confirmed it first from at least two or three different sources.
 I will never write a sentence on this page unless I have a pretty good idea it's the truth.

 In regards to names, I have done my best to confirm names and middle names and spellings of names in every single IHS yearbook I had available to me.
 I've also verified names through every single SSN index and ancestry page that you can find on the internet.
 And it gets tricky sometimes, because one thing I have noticed over the years is that people have their names misspelled in yearbooks A LOT!

 Is everything on the IHS Memorial Wall 100% accurate?
 Probably not.
 But I can guarantee it's at least 99% accurate.
-And, of course, if you see something that you know is inaccurate, please email me at MLanza1974@aol.com as as soon as possible so I can fix it.
+And, of course, if you see something that you know is inaccurate, please email me at [MLanza1974@aol.com](mailto:MLanza1974@aol.com) as soon as possible so I can fix it.
 Please don't let me post something that is inaccurate on this page.

 ## **Have any entries been harder for you to write than others?
 Is it difficult to run this page?**